-One of the more common reasons a sink cracks is due to a very rapid or extreme change in temperature, like when a pot of boiling water is poured into your sink.
+One of the more common causes of cracks in porcelain sink bowls is due to a very rapid or extreme change in temperature.
+An example is pouring a pot of boiling water into your sink.
 Since porcelain is usually layered on metal and metal is a conductor of heat, the sink loses heat fast and becomes very cold, even when your bathroom or kitchen isn't cold.

 A less interesting, but no-less realistic, reason for a cracked sink is a dropped item or contact by a falling item.
-Anything heavy and solid will crack a porcelain sink fairly easily, especially if dropped from a substantial height like the top of the medicine cabinet.
+Even though it's tough, porcelain will crack with impact.
+Anything heavy and solid will crack a porcelain sink fairly easily, especially if dropped from a substantial height such as the top of the medicine cabinet.

 Accidents do happen, and oftentimes the results of the accident are ignored or unnoticed until later.
-Any sudden forceful contact with your sink, even from behind the sink wall, will cause a crack in the porcelain.
+Any sudden forceful contact with your sink, even from behind the sink wall, can cause a crack in the porcelain.
 If you moved a new appliance into the bathroom and it struck the sink, or were hammering away at the wall right behind the sink, the shock could crack the sink.
 Even leaning on the sink for a prolonged time will stress the porcelain and could lead to a crack.

-Cracks Form Over Time
+Cracks in Porcelain Sink Over Time

-In some cases, the crack does not form all once.
-Instead, it forms over time and is nearly impossible to tell what caused the crack.
+In some cases, the crack doesn't form all once but instead forms over time due to the normal wear and tear that sinks take during regular use.
+It's nearly impossible to tell what caused these types of cracks.
 If you just noticed the crack and nothing serious occurred within the past month or two, this might be the reason.